-ecommended impact performance evaluation criteria for safety features are given in Table 5-1.

-Three dynamic performance evaluation factors are given together with recommended evaluation criteria and applicable tests.
-The factors are: (1) structural adequacy, (2) occupant risk, and (3) post- impact vehicular response.

-To the extent possible and practicable, limiting values recommended for the respective evaluation criteria are based on current technology and, when necessary, on the collective judgment of
+o the extent possible and practicable, limiting values recommended for the respective evaluation criteria are based on current technology and, when necessary, on the collective judgment of

 experts in roadside safety design.
 Establishment of performance criteria has been based on a “state-of-the- practical” philosophy since the late 1960s.
 That philosophy basically contends that as technological and economic conditions permit, higher levels of impact performance should be expected from some safety features than from others.
 Thus, impact performance requirements of a breakaway sign, luminaire support, or work-zone traffi c control device are more demanding than a crash cushion.
 Recommended values were also made in consideration of the limitations of the recommended test procedures and methodologies used to estimate occupant risk.
 As a consequence and in view of the very complex nature of vehicular collisions and the dynamic responses of an occupant to the collision, as well as human tolerances to impact, the recommended criteria should be treated as general guidelines and not as absolute criteria.
 The adequacy of these or other criteria would ultimately be established by the agency responsible for the implementation of the safety device being evaluated.

 Note that the evaluation criteria relate only to the impact performance of the safety feature.
 Costs, aesthetics, maintainability, durability, and other service requirements are not evaluated.
 It is recognized that user agencies seldom make safety hardware implementation decisions based solely upon impact performance evaluation and that these other factors are also considered.

+EVALUATION FACTORS AND CRITERIA

+Recommended impact performance evaluation criteria for safety features are given in Table 5-1.

+Three dynamic performance evaluation factors are given together with recommended evaluation criteria and applicable tests.
+The factors are: (1) structural adequacy, (2) occupant risk, and (3) post- impact vehicular response.